Countdown to exams

 Finals or mocks, the lead up to exams is important

-For those taking finals, teaching new things will stop at the end of Spring term so they have the Easter holidays and the time before/around exams to use exclusively for revision.
-This will give them chance to check they haven't missed anything during lessons and learn as much as they can before the examinations.
+For those taking finals, teaching new things will stop at the end of Spring term so they have the Easter holidays and the time before and around exams to use exclusively for revision.
+This gives them a chance to check they haven't missed anything during lessons and learn as much as they can before the examinations.
 For those taking mocks, it's never too early to get into good habits and it will help enormously when preparing for finals next year.

-Here's our top recommendations to make the most of the weeks ahead as they countdown to exams - it'll help put them on the right track and keep them motivated too.
+Here are our top recommendations to make the most of the weeks ahead as they count down to exams.
+It'll help put them on the right track and keep them motivated too.

 Make a revision timetable